The 12 Hallmarks of Aging in Dogs, Explained

-• Cat vitamins and supplements are most valuable when they match a specific, observable need.
+- Cat vitamins and supplements are most valuable when they match a specific, observable need, not a vague wellness goal.

-• If your cat eats a complete diet, stacking multivitamins can create unnecessary excess.
+- If your cat eats a complete diet, stacking multivitamins can push fat-soluble vitamins into avoidable excess.

-• Mobility support is a common goal; evidence in cats exists, but results depend on product quality and context.
+- Joint and mobility support is a common goal; evidence in cats exists but depends on product quality and dosing.

-• Introduce one product at a time, watch tolerance closely, and reassess rather than accumulating bottles.
+- Introduce one product at a time, watch tolerance, and reassess instead of accumulating bottles.

-• A system-level product can stay relevant even when diet is strong, by supporting whole-body resilience over time.
+- A disclosed, system-level formula can stay relevant even when the diet is strong, by supporting whole-body resilience.

 A Map of Supplement Categories for Cats: Where to Start